-By consensus, the committee amended the proposal to change each reference to "incarcerated witnesses and defendants" to "in-custody witnesses and defendants."
-The committee also considered using the term adults in custody (AICs), as that term is defined in statute and frequently used by the Oregon Department of Corrections (ODOC), however, the committee declined to use that term because it would not include juveniles in custody.
-This change from the original proposal is reflected in the proposed amendment below.
+At the fall meeting on October 15, 2021, the committee amended the proposal by consensus to change each reference to "incarcerated witnesses and defendants" to "in-custody witnesses and defendants."
+The committee also considered using the term adults in custody (AICs), as that term is defined in statute and frequently used by the Oregon Department of Corrections (ODOC); however, the committee declined to use that term because it would not include juveniles in custody.
+This change from the original proposal is reflected in the final approved amendment below.
 See explanation for related item A.3.